 When you obtain a soil test from a university extension service or a professional testing lab, the results will give specific recommendations for how to amend or fertilize the soil to create optimal growing conditions.
 Among this information will be a recommendation for how much potassium your soil requires for good grass growth.

 Potassium (chemical symbol K) is one of the three major elements most necessary for plant nutrition, along with nitrogen (chemical symbol N) and phosphorus (chemical symbol P).
 Potassium is mined and manufactured in the form of potash which refers to salts that contain potassium in water-soluble form.
-It is most commonly used for fertilizer in its inorganic versions muriate of potash (potassium chloride), and sulfate of potash (potassium sulfate).
+It is most commonly used for fertilizer in its inorganic versions—muriate of potash (potassium chloride) and sulfate of potash (potassium sulfate).

 Along with nitrogen and phosphorus, potassium is one of the essential macro-nutrients required in the largest quantities by plants for growth and vigor.
-Potassium is important in the synthesis of some plant components and the regulation of processes including the more efficient use of nitrogen by the plant.
+Potassium is important in the synthesis of some plant components and the regulation of processes, including the more efficient use of nitrogen by the plant.
 Adding soluble potash (K2O) to the soil helps grass withstand stress, drought, and disease.
-Specifically, potassium helps maintain turgor pressure in the cells of the plant resulting in a positive influence on drought tolerance, cold hardiness, and disease resistance.
-As a result, potassium deficiencies in turf may cause and increased susceptibility to drought, winter injury, and disease.
+Specifically, potassium helps maintain turgor pressure in the cells of the plant, resulting in a positive influence on drought tolerance, cold hardiness, and disease resistance.
+As a result, potassium deficiencies in turf may cause an increased susceptibility to drought, winter injury, and disease.